Machine Learning and Transformers for Thyroid Carcinoma Diagnosis: A Review: Summary of current models and methods

-\Acp{RBM} feature a bipartite architecture with two layers: a visible layer for input data and a hidden layer for processing.
-The defining characteristic of \acp{RBM} is the absence of intra-layer connections, limiting connections to between-layer nodes only.
-This restriction simplifies the training process, as each node in one layer exclusively connects to all nodes in the opposite layer.
-Vairale et al. utilized \acp{RBM} to craft a customized fitness recommendation system for individuals with thyroid issues, demonstrating their practical application \cite{vairalephysical}.
-As generative models within the \acp{ANN} spectrum, \acp{RBM} are notable for their bidirectional nature and unsupervised learning capabilities, involving a visible layer of binary variables and a hidden layer of interrelated binary variables, with the learning mechanism heavily reliant on statistical methods.

-\ac{ML} framework is composed of two key elements: a generator and a discriminator.
+\textbf{(c) GAN:} \Ac{GAN} is composed of two key elements: a generator and a discriminator.
 The generator's function is to convert a random input vector into a data point that fits within the space of the dataset.
-Conversely, the discriminator serves as a binary classifier, tasked with assessing whether input data, originating either from the training dataset or produced by the generator, is genuine. \ac{GAN} have found extensive applications in medical diagnosis, notably in the detection of \ac{TN} \cite{yang2019dscgans, yoo2020generative}.
+Conversely, the discriminator serves as a binary classifier, tasked with assessing whether input data, originating either from the training dataset or produced by the generator, is genuine. \ac{GAN}s have found extensive applications in medical diagnosis, notably in the detection of \ac{TN} \cite{yoo2020generative}.